 Two orphans flee for their lives during the last crusade of the French against the Cathar heretics in the Midi.
 With no knowledge of their past, they are drawn onward to an uncertain future where they face unimaginable peril.
 Will they discover the secret of their origins and fulfill their destiny?

-Book one of the trilogy is coming soon!
+Book two of the trilogy is on its way!

 Join the mailing list to be the first to know.